 Why should I do a work placement?

-- understanding a particular job or industry.
+- help you to understand a particular job or industry

-The benefits of work placements can include:
+The benefits include:

-- attendance at in-company training courses;
+- attendance at in-company training courses.

-Where can I find work placements?
+Where can I search for opportunities?

 - Search for placements on this site.

 - Take a look at our employer profiles to find out what's on offer.